Today was our annual reality check.

 Before autism, eye surgeries, infections and hospitalizations; before kidney problems, hearing aids, choking and vomiting; before speech, occupational, physical and behavioral therapy.
 Before it all, there was his heart.

 They told us he would be sedated until he reached five pounds and then he would need open heart surgery.
-They were wrong.
+They were, thankfully, wrong.
 He came home three weeks later without that surgery.
 Almost 12 years later, though, it’s still looming over our heads.

 So each year we trek back to those same halls and now it’s my boy who climbs onto the table.
 We are all stronger than we once were.
 He is 52 pounds of unstoppable energy.
-We are not.
-But, when we spy parents wearing “CARDIOLOGY” badges we smile, nod, and give each other mental fist bumps.
+I am not.
+But, when I spy parents wearing “CARDIOLOGY” badges we smile, nod, and give each other mental fist bumps.

 He still needs open heart surgery at some point, but we’re waiting.
 Stalling, if you will.
 Hoping, praying, and prodding the doctors to improve their technology so they won’t have to cut his chest open, spread his ribs apart and cut into his heart with a knife.